LuKks/like-process/README.md

 ## Features
 #### Handled signals by default:
-- SIGTERM exit for swarm, k8s, etc.
+- SIGTERM exit for docker, k8s, etc.
 - SIGINT exit only when pm2 cluster.
 - SIGHUP reload for native cluster.